PedroHenriques/project_catalogue_backend/README.md

 **NOTES**

 .
+All emails sent will, in development mode, be sent to `http://localhost:8025`
+.
 A test client application is available, in the `webserver/client_app.js` file, which allows an easy way to interact with the API.
 You can run this client via NodeJS environment.

 # API Endpoints